GiuliaPaggi/MiniDT_online_monitor/README.md

 ## Project Status
 The project is in progress.
-At the moment it's possible to visualize the channels occupancy, the 2D chamber occupancy, the rate of the last 30s, the timebox of the whole run and of the last 30s of data taking.
+At the moment it's possible to visualize the channels occupancy, the 2D chamber occupancy, the rate of the last 30s, the timebox of the whole run, and of the last 30s of data taking.